Thank you for considering booking a program with Yamnuska Mountain Adventures! We look forward to experiencing the mountains with you.

 Methods of Payment

-We accept MasterCard, Visa, Money Orders and Electronic Fund Transfers.
+We accept MasterCard, Visa, Money Orders, E-transfers and EFT payments.
 Credit card payments are the easiest to process.
-If paying substantial amounts from overseas you may get a better exchange rate by sending us a bank draft or making an Electronic Fund Transfer in your own currency.
 We can supply our bank details on request.

-- For weekend programs full payment must accompany booking.
+- For programs under $800 before tax, full payment must accompany the booking.

-- For longer programs deposit is 35% of program price.
+- For programs $800 or more deposit is 35% of the program price.

 - Different conditions apply to Semester Programs and Expeditions.